meditans/documentator/README.md

 # Documentator

-This project is an exploration of the design space for "(semi)automatic documentation" in haskell.
+This project is an exploration of the design space for "(semi)automatic documentation" in Haskell.

 The approach is multifold: